-We say this all the time and we even touched on it again recently:
+We say this all the time and we even went through it again recently:

 Please don’t paper the country with apps.

 Submitting a large number MBA applications does not increase your odds of getting into business school.
 It just wastes money and makes you feel like a complete and utter failure when all of them get rejected in a few months.* A reasonable handful of high-quality apps is what you should be aiming for.
-Given that it’s Round 2, which is your last chance this season, then yes, you probably should be doing more than if it were Round 1.
+Given that it’s Round 2, which is your last chance this season for a good school (since Round 3 is really tricky and not advisable), then yes, you probably should be doing more than if it were Round 1.
 However “more” still does not mean “all of them.”

 Get expert feedback on your essays for one school.
 Then you’ll know how well you’re doing with this essay-writing thing.
 Then you can tackle 3 or 4 more apps on your own.
 This will likely boosting your odds of success by a factor of 10 over your previous play-the-lottery shoot-first-aim-later submit-everywhere plan.

 Over and over, year after year, we get BSers coming to us in March asking for the Post Mortem.
 “Why didn’t I get in?”
 And we discover that not only did they muff up their essays on one app, but they used the same non-strategy strategy on multiples.
 Like, lots of them.